peap/git-global/README.md

 ## Ideas

-The following are some ideas I've had about future subcommands and features:
+The following are some ideas about future subcommands and features:

 * `git global dirty`: show all repos that have changes of any kind
 * `git global branched`: show all repos not on `master` (TODO: or a different